starcitizen-lug/knowledge-base/wiki/Home.md

 > [!warning]
 > (Feb 7, 2025) **Game fails to launch with Wine 10.1 and newer**
 > - Game [fails to launch](https://bugs.winehq.org/show_bug.cgi?id=57830) on Wine 10.1+
-> - Use the LUG Helper tool's "manage runners" options to select any edition of Wine 10.0 from the listed sources
+> - Use the LUG Helper tool's "manage runners" options to select RawFox 10.3-stg or Kron4ek 10.3 staging-tkg or newer

 > [!note]
 > (Nov 30, 2024) **Joysticks not detected on Wine 9.22 and newer**